pathwaycom/pathway/README.md

 ## License<a id="license"></a>

-Pathway is distributed on a [BSL 1.1 License](https://github.com/pathwaycom/pathway/blob/main/LICENSE.txt) which allows for unlimited non-commercial use, as well as use of the Pathway package [for most commercial purposes](https://pathway.com/license/), free of charge.
+Pathway Live Data Framework is distributed on a [BSL 1.1 License](https://github.com/pathwaycom/pathway/blob/main/LICENSE.txt) which allows for unlimited non-commercial use, as well as use of the Pathway Live Data Framework package [for most commercial purposes](https://pathway.com/license/), free of charge.
 Code in this repository automatically converts to Open Source (Apache 2.0 License) after 4 years.
 Some [public repos](https://github.com/pathwaycom) which are complementary to this one (examples, libraries, connectors, etc.) are licensed as Open Source, under the MIT license.

 ## Contribution guidelines<a id="contribution-guidelines"></a>

 If you develop a library or connector which you would like to integrate with this repo, we suggest releasing it first as a separate repo on a MIT/Apache 2.0 license.

-For all concerns regarding core Pathway functionalities, Issues are encouraged.
+For all concerns regarding core Pathway Live Data Framework functionalities, Issues are encouraged.
 For further information, don't hesitate to engage with Pathway's [Discord community](https://discord.gg/pathway).